More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `belongsToGroup`: Identifies the project to which the part belongs
    -  Attribute type: **Relationship**.
    -  Optional
--  `belongsToMobile`: Identifies the project to which the part belongs
+-  `belongsToFurniture`: Identifies the project to which the part belongs
    -  Attribute type: **Relationship**.
    -  Optional
 -  `belongsToModule`: Identifies the project to which the part belongs